 Born in 1938, American computing pioneer Donald Knuth is known for his greatly influential multi-volume work, 'The Art of Computer Programming', his novel 'Surreal Numbers', his invention of TeX and METAFONT electronic publishing tools and his quirky sense of humor.

 Title: University life: my basketball management system

-Case Institute of Technology, Mad Magazine, Engineering and Science Review, Case News Service, IBM, Sunday Evening News, Florida, US News and World Report, Audrey Hepburn, Nip Heim, Walter Cronkite
+Tags: Case Institute of Technology, Mad Magazine, Engineering and Science Review, Case News Service, IBM, Sunday Evening News, Florida, US News and World Report, Audrey Hepburn, Nip Heim, Walter Cronkite